jeremytammik/tbc/a/1748_spatial_geo_2020.md

 Let's finish off on a completely different topic, the baffling idiosyncrasies of English spelling.

-The most extreme example I ever heard was the suggestion that the English word 'fish' could just as well be spelled 'ghoti':
+The most extreme example I know is the suggestion that the English word 'fish' could just as well be spelled 'ghoti':

 - f = gh from tough
 - i = o from women